 We were privileged to take part in a baby naming ceremony on August 12th - a custom in Nigeria for announcing the names given by family members to new born babies.
 This occasion took place under the current coronavirus restrictions on church meetings so we were unable to sing and were required to wear face masks and maintain social distancing.
-The meeting was however streamed live and can still be seen on our YouTube channel here.
+The meeting was however streamed live and can still be seen on our YouTube channel or directly using the link below:

 Our dear sister Ann Thistlethwaite passed away on Wednesday April 1st and went to be with her Lord in glory.
 The funeral service is being held at St. Peter's Church on Wednesday April 22nd at 1:00pm but can only be attended by a limited number of people due to the lockdown.
 When the restrictions are lifted we plan to hold a Thanksgiving service at Witton Chapel in remembrance of Ann.